This guide contains a comprehensive overview of Oakcrest policies and important information in one document that can be printed for your convenience.

 Buses leave promptly at 8:30.
 No exceptions can be made for latecomers.
 Campers arriving late will need to find their own transportation to camp.
 Maps to camp will be available at the busing location or on our website.

 - Bus Assignments: Stake leaders will be called a few weeks before camp with the bus number(s) of the bus or buses their campers will be riding on.
 If it is necessary to put your stake on more than one bus, the stake leaders will decide which girls will be riding on which bus.
-Beginning in 2022, Oakcrest will give stake leaders colored tickets corresponding with their bus number.
+At the busing location, stake leaders will be given colored tickets corresponding with their bus number.
 The stake leader will then hand each camper a ticket as she checks in.
 Girls will not be allowed on the bus without a ticket.
 Tickets will be handed to a chaperone as the girls board.

 - Busing Day: Stake leaders should be at the busing location on Monday morning by 7:30 a.m.
 Leaders should find their stake flag, check in campers as they arrive, distribute colored luggage labeling tape as needed, and distribute bus tickets corresponding with their assigned bus number(s).
 These tickets will be provided by Oakcrest.
 Please bring a small table to use when you are checking your girls in.
 You will need to bring a list of your campers to busing day so that you can check them off as they check in and give them a bus ticket.
 This list will be emailed to you.
 When the buses are ready to load and chaperones have arrived, invite the campers to immediately load their luggage and get on their bus.
 Backpacks, water bottles, and pillows can be taken on the bus.
 All other luggage must be loaded into the luggage compartment.
 After all campers have checked in or at 8:20 a.m. (whichever is first), complete the Oakcrest Busing Form and take it to the Open Enrollment table.
 This form is located on the website under the Forms tab.
 Buses cannot leave until all stakes have checked in and all busing forms are received.
 Please turn in your completed 2023 Projection Questionnaire at this time as well.
 The Projection Questionnaire is located under the Forms tab on the website.